 I couldn’t believe the amount of things I had to change in this story to make it even semi-appropriate!
 I must admit, when I read the girls stories from books my brain goes on auto-pilot and I barely pay attention to what I’m saying.
 But when I tried telling this story from memory it made me realize that I actually don’t like the ‘real’ story of Cinderella at all, nor do I like the other Disney princess stories.
 Right then I decided that our family probably won’t be reading nor watching these types of fairy tales anytime soon.

-I know, I know, they’re the stories I grew up with – but that doesn’t make them good stories.
+I know, I know, they’re the stories I grew up with – but that doesn’t make them good.
 I know that other little girls love Disney princesses, but my daughters will read other books instead.
 There are no shortage of books in the world, and I simply don’t think Disney has come out with the best stories for children, especially young children.
+For this reason, we’ll avoid reading Disney princess stories to our daughters, for now.

 Will this be a permanent thing?
 I’m sure it won’t be.
 Right now my oldest daughter is only 2.5 years old so maybe when she’s 5 or 6 I’ll reconsider what she can handle and understand and maybe I’ll introduce some of these Disney stories at that time.
 But do I ever really want to tell her a story about such an awful step-family situation?
 No. And don’t get me started on the whole idea of a prince saving her… bleh.